Andrettin/Wyrmsun/readme.txt

 * Map
 - Improved the performance of the forest regeneration code.
+- Fixed issue which occurred when loading a saved game of certain quests (e.g. "The Wyrm", "Caverns of Flame").

 * Quests
 - The Andvari's Gold side-quest now requires the destruction of the Oinling Clan's Mead Hall, instead of the destruction of the entire clan.
 The magic ring will drop besides the destroyed hall.